-All road infrastructure projects that involve a permanent change to the Cities road network with an estimated project value ≥ \$150,000 and < \$1 Million shall have a road safety audit undertaken at the following 2 stages as a minimum:
+All road infrastructure projects that involve a permanent change to the City's road network with an estimated project value ≥ \$150,000 and < \$1 Million shall have a road safety audit undertaken at the following 2 stages as a minimum:

-- Stage 3 Detailed design - Stage 4 Pre-opening (when the project is substantially complete and prior to opening to the public)
+- Detailed design - Pre-opening (when the project is substantially complete and prior to opening to the public) or post-opening should the project be open to traffic during construction.

-A detailed design road safety audit shall be carried out on a road project that involves a permanent change to the Cities road network with a project value < \$150,000 if it is considered complex and/or high risk at the discretion of the Manager Engineering.
+A detailed design road safety audit shall be carried out on a road project that involves a permanent change to the City's road network with a project value < \$150,000 if it is considered complex and/or high risk at the discretion of the Manager Engineering.